Just when you have your child’s sleep routine down, you realize it’s time for the big kid bed. This can happen without much notice.

 The bedtime routine is key.
 Putting your child down at around the same time every night is important.
 I aim to do bath time, relax with a few books and then bedtime every evening.

 Sometimes I even use a projector for stars and moons on the ceiling to get my daughter to relax and think about something else instead of trying to avoid bedtime.
 It helps to talk about what you’re seeing and the colors of the stars.

-If the above advise isn’t working, then Dr. Lim says your child’s pediatrician might recommend a sleep specialist.
+If the above advice isn’t working, Lim says your child’s pediatrician might recommend a sleep specialist.

-“Sleep is one of those frustrating things, because as a parent, especially those working parents, if you’re child is not sleeping it really is rough on the parent as well as the child,” Dr. Lim says.
+“Sleep is one of those frustrating things, because as a parent — especially those working parents — if your child is not sleeping, it really is rough on the parent as well as the child,” Lim says.

 Don’t give up.
 She says co-sleeping is not a safe option, and you should try to help your child through this transition before you pass out while trying.